thewileylab/shinyBigQuery/README.md

-The goal of shinyBigQuery is to allow a Shiny application to perform interactive authentication with Google BigQuery and assist with creating DBI connection info to projects and datasets that the user has access to.
+The goal of shinyBigQuery is to allow a Shiny application to perform interactive authentication with Google BigQuery and assist with creating a DBI connection object.
+This allows users to access BigQuery datasets stored in their Google Cloud projects.

 ## Installation